Pied Piper (DC Comics): One Year Later

 One Year Later, Pied Piper was seen in the pages of both The Flash (vol. 3), and Countdown teaming with a new group of Rogues led by Inertia.
 The team of Rogues has him working with his parents' murderer, Mirror Master.
-Piper reveals that he has rejoined the Rogues with a plan of infiltrating them, but when Captain Cold, Heat Wave, and Weather Wizard successfully murder Bart Allen, he and Trickster are forced on the run together.
-They are pursued by heroes and villains alike in the form of the Suicide Squad, the Question and Batwoman, Poison Ivy and Deathstroke, and eventually Piper's former friend and the newly returned previous Flash, Wally West.
+Piper reveals that he has rejoined the Rogues with a plan of infiltrating them, but when Captain Cold, Heat Wave, and Weather Wizard kill Bart Allen, he and Trickster are forced on the run together.
+They are pursued by the Suicide Squad, the Question and Batwoman, Poison Ivy and Deathstroke, and Wally West.
 Wally confines the two of them at the wedding of Green Arrow and Black Canary, despite the warnings that Deathstroke is planning an all-out assault at the occasion.
 They manage to escape the wedding assault, while inadvertently picking up Double Down as a passenger.
 The trio stop at a diner, only to be attacked by the Suicide Squad.
 Double Down is captured, but Piper and Trickster, using an invisibility field, decide to follow the Squad and free the other captured villains.
 After encountering and freeing Two-Face, Piper and Trickster are again attacked by Deadshot, who pursues them relentlessly until he succeeds in murdering Trickster.
 With Trickster's death, the cuffs activate a 24-hour self-destruct, which Piper is able to delay with his flute.
 When the train they are on is submitted to a border check, Piper flees into the desert.
 Delirious from the heat, he begins to imagine Trickster's corpse is talking to him.
 After severing the hand from the rest of the corpse, Piper is brought to Apokolips by DeSaad.
-Desaad unlocks the shackles, and claims that Piper can channel the Anti-Life Equation and control the planet.
+DeSaad unlocks the shackles, and claims that Piper can channel the Anti-Life Equation and control the planet.
 Before the Piper can do so, Brother Eye finishes assimilating Apokolips.

 DeSaad finally gets into Brother Eye's control and convinces Piper to play his flute to activate the Anti-Life Equation.
 Piper agrees to play, but upon hearing that DeSaad was the mastermind behind his recent misfortune, in an almost successful attempt to break his spirit and take control of him, he kills DeSaad with a tune.
-He plays one final time for Brother Eye, a swan song, "The Show Must Go On" by Queen, that blows up the merged entity Brother Eye/Apokolips, with him still trapped inside, apparently left to die.
+He plays one final time for Brother Eye, a swan song, "The Show Must Go On" by Queen, that destroys Apokolips, with him still trapped inside, apparently left to die.
 However, he is later seen alive in the streets of Gotham City, saying that if he was allowed to live for some reason, this time he will play on the side of the angels.